The One Big Beautiful Bill Act (H.R. 1): House Passes Sweeping Reconciliation Package

 What Is the One Big Beautiful Bill Act?

-On May 22, 2025, the House passed H.R.
-1—the One Big Beautiful Bill Act—by a 215–214 vote under budget reconciliation rules.
 This bill reduces taxes, adjusts federal spending, and addresses programs across the government, and now moves to the Senate for final consideration.

 Major Tax Cuts & Economic Changes